-- Speech Therapy- For every 10 clients I see, probably 6-7 are also receiving speech therapy.
+- Speech Therapy- For every 10 clients I see, probably 6 are also receiving speech therapy.
 Many parents think that ST is the only way to get a non-vocal child talking.
 SLP's often work with conditions such as stuttering, language impairment, feeding/swallowing, etc. (for more information see www.asha.org).
-I have worked with kids who made huge gains from ST, and I have also worked with kids who did not, after months and months of ST. I have had some great experiences collaborating ABA goals with what the ST is working on, and some not so great experiences.
-Its important as a consumer to pursue speech and language professionals who have experience with Autism and behavior management.
+I have worked with kids who made huge gains from ST, and I have also worked with kids who did not, even after months and months of ST. Its important as a consumer to pursue speech and language professionals who have experience with Autism and behavior management.
 I have certain clients who lost their speech services due to behavior issues.
 Its also important to look at the intensity of services being offered.
-Many of my kiddos who get speech therapy only receive 15-45 minute ST sessions once per week.
+Many of my clients who get speech therapy only receive 15-45 minute therapy sessions once per week.
 For a child with Autism presenting with significant behaviors and no consistent means to communicate, that may not be enough therapy.
 If your child is currently receiving speech therapy and experiencing success and making great progress, I highly suggest encouraging collaboration between the ABA team and the SLP.
 Its so important that we all collaborate with each other and train the parents/caregivers on what we are doing!